Balfour Declaration: September and October: American consent and War Cabinet approval

 The decision to release the declaration was taken by the British War Cabinet on 31 October 1917.
 This followed discussion at four War Cabinet meetings (including the 31 October meeting) over the space of the previous two months.
-In order to aid the discussions, the War Cabinet Secretariat, led by Maurice Hankey and supported by his Assistant Secretaries – primarily Sykes and his fellow Conservative MP and pro-Zionist Leo Amery – solicited outside perspectives to put before the Cabinet.
+In order to aid the discussions, the War Cabinet Secretariat, led by Maurice Hankey, the Cabinet Secretary and supported by his Assistant Secretaries – primarily Sykes and his fellow Conservative MP and pro-Zionist Leo Amery – solicited outside perspectives to put before the Cabinet.
 These included the views of government ministers, war allies – notably from President Woodrow Wilson – and in October, formal submissions from six Zionist leaders and four non-Zionist Jews.

 British officials asked President Wilson for his consent on the matter on two occasions – first on 3 September, when he replied the time was not ripe, and later on 6 October, when he agreed with the release of the declaration.

 Excerpts from the minutes of these four War Cabinet meetings provide a description of the primary factors that the ministers considered: